-Seven Free Security Tools for Linux - PCWorld Business Center One of the big advantages of using Linux is that its security tends to be so much better than that of the competing alternatives.
+Seven Free Security Tools for Linux - PCWorld Business Center.
+One of the big advantages of using Linux is that its security tends to be so much better than that of the competing alternatives.

 If you would rather use a commercial product tailored for your specific operating system, please consider John the Ripper Pro, which is distributed primarily in the form of "native" packages for the target operating systems and in general is meant to be easier to install and use while delivering optimal performance.
-This version integrates lots of contributed patches adding GPU support (CUDA and OpenCL), support for a hundred of additional hash and cipher types (including popular ones such as NTLM, raw MD5, etc., and even things such as encrypted OpenSSH private keys, ZIP and RAR archives, PDF files, etc.), as well as some optimizations and features.
+This version integrates lots of contributed patches adding GPU support (OpenCL and CUDA), support for a hundred of additional hash and cipher types (including popular ones such as NTLM, raw MD5, etc., and even things such as encrypted OpenSSH private keys, ZIP and RAR archives, PDF files, etc.), as well as some optimizations and features.

 To this end, we designed Glasnost tests that enable you to check whether traffic from your applications is being rate-limited (i.e., throttled) or blocked.
 Glasnost tests work by measuring and comparing the performance of different application flows between your host and our measurement servers.
 The tests can detect traffic shaping in both upstream and downstream directions separately.
 The tests can also detect whether application flows are shaped based on their port numbers or their packets' payload.

 SQL injection is one of type of web hacking that require nothing but port 80 and it might just work even if the admin is patch-happy.
 It attacks on the web application (like ASP, JSP, PHP, CGI, etc) itself rather than on the web server or services running in the OS.
 This article does not introduce anything new, SQL injection has been widely written and used in the wild.
 We wrote the article because we would like to document some of our pen-test using SQL injection and hope that it may be of some use to others.
+You may find a trick or two but please check out the "9.0 Where can I get more info? " 1.1 What is SQL Injection?
+SQL Injection Attacks by Example.
 A customer asked that we check out his intranet site, which was used by the company's employees and customers.